If you're a contractor or subcontractor working on a

 wage, which includes base pay plus fringe benefits.
 If fringe benefits are not paid

-to an approved plan , they must be paid as additional wages in the form of cash.
+to an approved plan, they must be paid as additional wages in cash.

 5. Deductions and Net Pay